SciCompKL/CoDiPack/documentation/TutorialB1.md

 This concludes the basic introduction to the codi::EvaluationHelper class.
-The tutorial [B1.1](@ref TutorialB1_1) will go into more details how function objects can be defined in a more general way and which kind of function objects are possible.
-Tutorial [B1.2](@ref TutorialB1_2) will introduce the creation of handles for the codi::EvaluationHelper which provide a speedup if a function object needs to evaluated at several different positions.
+The tutorial [B1.1](@ref TutorialB1_1) will go into more details how function objects can be defined in a more general way and which kind of function objects are admissible.
+Tutorial [B1.2](@ref TutorialB1_2) will introduce the creation of handles for the codi::EvaluationHelper which provide a speedup if a function object needs to evaluated at several different points.
 The handles also enable the use of all CoDiPack types.

 The full code for the tutorial is: